stevehjohn/FightingFantasy/README.md

 - End state.
 See location 27.
 - Pick up items.
 See location 33.
 - Possesion based automatic moves.
 Location 34.
-- Weird luck login in location 39.
+- Weird luck logic in location 39.
 - Visit if not visited.
 Location 40.
 - Increase initial Skill - 42.
 - Knowledge - see Summon Sea Dragon in 47.
 Might be able to just make knowledge an item.
 See Item 9.